MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-attribute-mapping.md

  :::image type="content" source="media/how-to-attribute-mapping/new-ux-mapping-4.png" alt-text="Screenshot of saving an attribute mapping." lightbox="media/how-to-attribute-mapping/new-ux-mapping-4.png":::

  10. Back on the **Attribute mappings** screen, you should see your new attribute mapping.
  11. Select **Save schema**.
-You will be notified that once you save the schema, a synchronization will occur.
+You'll be notified that once you save the schema, a synchronization will occur.
 Click **OK**.
  :::image type="content" source="media/how-to-attribute-mapping/new-ux-mapping-5.png" alt-text="Screenshot of saving schema." lightbox="media/how-to-attribute-mapping/new-ux-mapping-5.png":::

- 12. Once the save is successful you will see a notification on the right.
+ 12. Once the save is successful you'll see a notification on the right.

  :::image type="content" source="media/how-to-attribute-mapping/new-ux-mapping-6.png" alt-text="Screenshot of successful schema save." lightbox="media/how-to-attribute-mapping/new-ux-mapping-6.png":::

 ## Add an attribute mapping - Microsoft Entra ID to AD
-Use the following steps for configuring attribute mapping with a [Microsoft Entra ID to AD configuruation](how-to-configure-entra-to-ad.md).
+Use the following steps for configuring attribute mapping with a [Microsoft Entra ID to AD configuration](how-to-configure-entra-to-ad.md).

 [!INCLUDE [sign in](../../../includes/cloud-sync-sign-in.md)]
  3. Under **Configuration**, select your Microsoft Entra ID to AD configuration.